Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Examples

-The cases of homogeneous graphs or graphs composed of homogeneous sub--graphs are particularly simple because it is intuitively clear which configurations can be aggregated.
-However, Prop. \ref{thm:VM} generalizes to networks with arbitrary automorphisms which we illustrate at the example of the ring graph.
-The ring with nearest neighbor interactions is defined by $a_{ij} = 1$ whenever $|i-j| = 1$ and $a_{N1} = a_{1N} = 1$.
-It possesses an invariance with respect to translations such that the automorphism group consists of all cyclic shifts of agents $\G = \C_N$.
-Let us define the simple shift as $\sigma_1 (1,2,\ldots,N)= (N,1,2,\ldots,N-1)$.
-The automorphism group is the set of repeated applications of $\sigma_1$: $\G = \{\sigma_k = \sigma_1^k : k = 1,\ldots,N\}$ where $\sigma_1^N = \sigma_0$ is the identity permutation.
+Prop. \ref{propositionlumpability} generalizes to networks with arbitrary automorphisms which we illustrate at the example of the ring graph.
+When the model on the ring with nearest neighbor interactions is defined by $\omega(i,i+1) = \frac{1}{N}: i \bmod N$, it possesses an invariance with respect to translations.
+That is, the automorphism group $Aut_{\omega} (N)$ consists of all cyclic shifts of agents generated by $\sigma : (1,2,\ldots,N) \rightarrow (N,1,2,\ldots,N-1)$.
 Notice that translational symmetries of this kind also play an important role in the determination of the relevant dimensions of spin rings \cite{Baerwinkel2000} and that there are interesting parallels in between the two problems.